-Working at the cutting-edge of fashion, technology and retail, Matthew demonstrates how the fashion industry is being changed in every facet of its operation.
-From what clothes can do (monitoring your activities, charging your phone) to how VR could replace high street shops, how robots could replace craftspeople to the future of manufacturing he finds important lessons for any industry in collaboration, disruption and future strategy.
+Working at the cutting-edge of fashion, technology and retail, Matthew demonstrates how the fashion industry is being changed in every facet of its operation from manufacture and supply chain to retail and design.
+From what clothes can do (monitoring your activities, charging your phone) to how VR could replace high street shop to how robots could replace craftspeople, he finds important lessons for any industry in collaboration, disruption and future strategy.

 Matthew Drinkwater is Head of the Fashion Innovation Agency (FIA) at the London College of Fashion.
 His work brings together diverse industries to create a vision of the future that incorporates wearable technologies, AR, VR, robotics, IoT, AI, materials technology and a host of cutting-edge developments.
-It also covers areas of design, manufacture, retail and supply that have parallels in a host of sectors.
+It also covers areas of design, manufacture, retail and supply that have parallels in a host of sectors, and looks at how a traditional industry adapts to disruption.

 Coming from a career on the frontline of fashion and retail, Matthew has worked for brands including Harrods and Casio.
 He joined the College of Fashion to lead research, teaching and industry partnerships at the intersection of fashion, retail and technology.